xiel/use-location-state/README.md

 ```
 Try it: [Example in CodeSandbox](https://codesandbox.io/embed/github/xiel/location-state/tree/master/src/examples/use-location-state/01-simple?fontsize=14&module=%2Fsrc%2Fpages%2FQueryStateTest.tsx)

-## Router Integration
+## Router Integration (optional)

+In case you want use `location.search` (after the question mark in the url) you need to use one of these extended versions of the package.

-We plan to provide easy-to-use integrations for all major routers.
+We plan to provide clean and easy-to-use integrations for all popular routers.
 At the moment we provide integrations for:

 ### react-router